 499 – Internship (variable credit, 1–3)

-Prerequisites: Junior or senior status, requires permission of instructor and permission of the Associate Dean for Faculty.
+Prerequisites: Junior or senior status; business administration major, minor or 15 hours of BUAD courses or equivalent; permission of instructor and permission of the Associate Dean of Faculty.
 A supervised work experience in a sponsoring organization developed in consultation with, and under the supervision of, a department faculty member.
 This course does not satisfy the upper-level elective requirement for the major.
 Directed by a department faculty member, students conduct individual research focusing on an approved topic of interest in business administration.
 This course does not satisfy the upper-level elective requirement for the major.